Convex cocompactness for Coxeter groups: Introduction

 Reflection groups are a major source of interesting examples in the study of Kleinian groups and hyperbolic geometry.
 While cocompact reflection groups in the real hyperbolic space $\HH^m$ may exist only for dimensions~$m \leqslant 29$ (see \cite{vin84}), there are rich families of convex cocompact reflection groups in $\HH^m$ for any dimension $m\geq 2$ (see \eg \cite[\S\,4]{dh13}).

-In~\cite{vin71}, Vinberg studied a more general notion of reflection group in the setting of general linear groups $\GL(V)$, giving conditions characterizing the discreteness of a group generated by linear reflections in the hyperplanes bounding a convex polyhedral cone in~$V$.
-We will call these discrete groups \emph{reflection groups}.\footnote{Vinberg referred to these groups by the name \emph{discrete linear groups generated by reflections}, or simply \emph{linear Coxeter groups} \cite[Def.\,2]{vin71}.} When infinite, they naturally identify with discrete subgroups of $\PGL(V)$ via the projection $\GL(V) \to \PGL(V)$.
+In~\cite{vin71}, Vinberg studied a more general notion of reflection group in the setting of general linear groups $\GL(V)$, giving a necessary and sufficient condition for the linear reflections in the hyperplanes bounding a convex polyhedral cone $\widetilde{\Delta}$ in~$V$ to generate a discrete subgroup $\Gamma$ of $\GL(V)$ such that the $\Gamma$-translates of $\operatorname{Int}\,(\widetilde{\Delta})$ are mutually disjoint.
+We will call these discrete groups \emph{reflection groups}.\footnote{Vinberg referred to these groups as \emph{discrete linear groups generated by reflections}, or simply \emph{linear Coxeter groups} \cite[Def.\,2]{vin71}.} When infinite, they naturally identify with discrete subgroups of $\PGL(V)$ via the projection $\GL(V) \to \PGL(V)$.
 Vinberg's construction includes the reflection groups in~$\HH^m$ as a special case for which the reflections preserve a nondegenerate quadratic form of signature $(m,1)$ on~$V$.
 However, the construction also gives large families of interesting discrete subgroups of $\GL(V)$ which are not contained in $\OO(m,1)$, including some that preserve nondegenerate quadratic forms of signature other than $(m,1)$, and many others that do not preserve any nonzero quadratic form at all.
 This is a rich source of examples of discrete subgroups of infinite covolume in higher-rank semisimple Lie groups (see \eg \cite{kv67,benQI,ben06,clm-dehnfill,lm18}).

 The goal of the paper is to give an explicit characterization of the notions of convex cocompactness from \cite{dgk-proj-cc} in the setting of Vinberg's reflection groups, with an application to the study of Anosov representations of word hyperbolic Coxeter groups.